Florian Daniel and Maristella Matera

 Florian Daniel is a senior research fellow at the University of Trento, Italy.
 He has been visiting researcher at UNSW, Sydney, Australia, and HP Labs, Palo Alto, USA, and post-doc researcher at Politecnico di Milano, Italy.
 Florian has been working on mashups and lightweight integration on the Web for more than seven years in the context of own research, EU-FP7 projects, and industry-funded projects in Europe, the United States, and China.
 His research interests also include conceptual modeling of Web applications, business process management and service-oriented computing.
 Florian has served as PC Chair of the international conferences BPM, ICWE and MobiWIS.

-Homepage: https://www.floriandaniel.it
+Homepage: http://www.floriandaniel.it

 Maristella Matera is Associate Professor at the Politecnico di Milano, Italy.
 Her research focuses on Web Engineering, with particular emphasis on model-based methods and tools for Web application development.
 She dedicated the last years to investigating mashup languages and tools, with particular focus on the definition of composition paradigms for the end-user development.
 She worked on these (and other) research topics in the context of several national and international research projects.
 She published the achieved results in more than one hundred papers, and in the books "Engineering Web Applications" (Springer, 2009) and "Designing Data-Intensive Web Applications" (Morgan Kaufmann publisher, 2002).